Adjuncts

 Michael Warkentien, Ph.D.

 Michael Warkentien, Ph.D. is a proud husband and father of two boys.
 He holds a B.A. in Business Management from Florida State University and is also a graduate of Florida Atlantic University's School Leaders Master’s and Doctoral Degree Programs.
-He is a Marine Corps veteran and has served in all levels of K-12 public education with 20 years of experience; beginning as a substitute teacher, then math teacher, math department head, and district math coach before becoming an assistant principal.
+He is a Marine Corps veteran and has served in all levels of K-12 public education beginning as a substitute teacher, then math teacher, math department head, and district math coach before becoming an assistant principal.
 He still serves as an assistant principal and feels it is an honor and privilege to work with, support, and develop the next generation of educational leaders.
 In doing so, he consistently attempts to bridge the gap between theory and current practice by providing rigor and relevance in the classroom.
 His vision centers around creating and facilitating experiences for students to grow intellectually as critical and resourceful thinkers, as well as fostering a Servant Leader mindset.
 His mission and vocation are to bring to bear all that he has been given to accompany students on their educational journey.

 [Vita]